tonxhslr/advprog_project/README.md

 Goal of this project is to implement a fully-functioning, interactive Option Calculator, that for a given input combination of an Underlying Asset, a strike price and some more information, will return/display the current option price, as well as all the relevant greeks ($\delta, \gamma, \rho, \theta, \nu$).

-Although the Calculator need not be in an interactive environment, it should in theory have all the capabilities of the one, one can find here: https://www.cboe.com/education/tools/options-calculator/
+Although the Calculator need not be in an interactive environment, it should in theory have all the capabilities of the one, one can find here (and actually more): https://www.cboe.com/education/tools/options-calculator/

 The option calculator should work with European, American, Asian, Binary, and Barrier options, where the option-type can be specified as an input.
 For those types without a closed formula, the Black-Scholes Model should be used to calculate the options price.